apache/flink/docs/apis/programming_guide.md

 Also note that Flink is not always physically creating (materializing) each DataSet at runtime.
 This depends on the used runtime, the configuration and optimizer decisions.

-The Flink runtime is usually not materializing the DataSets because it is using a streaming runtime model.
+The Flink runtime does not need to always materialize the DataSets because it is using a streaming runtime model.

-DataSets are only materialized to avoid distributed deadlocks (usually at points where the data flow graph branches out to join again later) or if the execution mode has explicitly been set to a batched execution.
+DataSets are only materialized to avoid distributed deadlocks (at points where the data flow graph branches out and joins again later) or if the execution mode has explicitly been set to a batched execution.

 When using Flink on Tez, all DataSets are materialized.